 - Equip participants to decide whether they wish to further pursue computational biology and/or a career in scientific research.

 The central theme linking research projects will be the modeling of biological systems — ecological, physiological, and molecular.
-We will focus on several main research projects, each involving multi-departmental collaboration.
+We will focus on individual research projects, each involving multi-departmental collaboration.